2022 Green Party of Canada leadership election: Elizabeth May and Jonathan Pedneault

-Elizabeth May, 68, and Jonathan Pedneault are running on a joint ticket with a shared platform.
+Elizabeth May, 68, and Jonathan Pedneault, 32, ran on a joint ticket with a shared platform.
 They support moving the Green Party to a co-leadership model.

 Elizabeth May, MP for Saanich—Gulf Islands since 2011, Green Party leader (2006–2019), and parliamentary leader since 2019.
 May previously said she would not return as permanent nor interim leader, but when asked in July 2022, she did not deny considering a run.